MBeyens/pyAmpli/README.md

 ```
 mkdir example_data
 ```
 Download example data and copy it in example_data.
-You do not need to provide any BAM index files, pyAmpli will do the indexing via pysam.
+You do not need to provide any BAM index files, pyAmpli will do the indexing for you!
 ```
 https://tinyurl.com/m6u7qr9
 ```